Frequently Asked Questions

 The Office of Undergraduate Admissions may grant students extensions on the matriculation deposit.
 Extensions are typically granted for one week at a time.
 Contact the Office of Undergraduate Admissions at 800.288.0432 if you need to request an extension of your matriculation deposit.

 Historically, Vanderbilt students have been very successful in obtaining outside scholarships or other sources of financial assistance.
 These outside scholarships/sources must be taken into account as part of a student‘s total need-based aid package and cannot be counted as part of the Expected Family Contribution (EFC).
 If an adjustment to a need-based financial aid package is necessary, the outside scholarship will be used first to replace a student‘s earnings expectation before reducing Vanderbilt need-based assistance.

-Army, Navy, and Marine ROTC programs are active on the Vanderbilt campus.
+Army and Navy ROTC programs are active on the Vanderbilt campus.
+Students who participate in the Navy ROTC program have the option of commissioning into the Marine Corps upon graduation.
 Students can participate in Air Force ROTC programs through nearby Tennessee State University.

-Scholarship students in the Army, Navy, or Marine ROTC programs receive full tuition, books, uniforms, and a monthly stipend that increases each year in which they are in the program.
-Scholarship students in Air Force ROTC can receive either $15,000 scholarships or full-tuition scholarships, both of which also include money for some fees, books, and a monthly stipend.
+Scholarship students in the Army or Navy ROTC programs receive full tuition, fees, a book allowance, uniforms, and a monthly stipend that increases each year in which they are in the program.
+Scholarship students in Air Force ROTC can receive scholarships varying from $3,000 up to full-tuition scholarships based on your scholarship type, which may also include money for some fees, books, and a monthly stipend.